 2.4.1 A full archive has been compiled in accordance with English Heritage guidelines (English Heritage 1991) and generally accepted best practice.
-The archive will be deposited in the West Yorkshire Archives (Leeds) and a copy of the report will be deposited at the West Yorkshire Archives (Wakefield).
+A copy of the photographic prints (and slides) will be sent to the SMR.
+A copy of the finished report will also be supplied to the WYAS-Advisory Service for written approval.